-On receipt of a referal or any other information, the Commissioner may refer a sponde to an interim panel if:
+On receipt of a referal or any other information, the Commissioner may refer a respondent to an interim panel if:

-- .1 subject to rE269: - .a the respondent has been convicted of, or charged with, a crimina of the in a / jurisdiction other than a minor criminal offence; or - .b the respondent has been convicted by another Approved B sulato for which they have been sentenced to a period of suspension or termination of the right to practise; or - .c the respondent has been intervened into by B St. dards Coard; or - .d removed; - .e the referral is necessary to protect the in rests of lients (or former or potential clients); and - .2 the Commissioner decides having he and to the regulatory objectives that pursuing an interim suspension or an interim disqualification order is appropriate in all the circumstances.
+- .1 subject to rE269: - .a the respondent has been convicted of, or charged with, a criminal offence in any jurisdiction other than a minor criminal offence; or - .b the respondent has been convicted by another Approved Regulator, for which they have been sentenced to a period of suspension or termination of the right to practise; or - .c the respondent has been intervened into by the Bar Standards Board; or - .d removed: - .e the referral is necessary to protect the interests of clients (or former or potential clients); and - .2 the Commissioner decides having regard to the regulatory objectives that pursuing an interim suspension or an interim disqualification order is appropriate in all the circumstances.

-No matter shall be referred to a interim panel on any of the grounds of referral set out in rE268.1.a to rE268.1.b unless the Commissioner considers that, whether singly or collectively, the relevant grounds of referral would warrant, in the case of a BSB authorised person, a charge of professional misconduct and referral to a Disciplinary Tribunal, or, in the case of a applicable person, an application to a Disciplinary Tribunal for disqualification (in each case such referral or application to be made in accordance with Section 5.B).
+No matter shall be referred to an interim panel on any of the grounds of referral set out in rE268.1.a to rE268.1.b unless the Commissioner considers that, whether singly or collectively, the relevant grounds of referral would warrant, in the case of a BSB authorised person, a charge of professional misconduct and referral to a Disciplinary Tribunal, or, in the case of a applicable person, an application to a Disciplinary Tribunal for disqualification (in each case such referral or application to be made in accordance with Section 5.B).